NILID/Geneus/README.md

 Geneus is a Ruby on Rails based genealogy application that operates on the wiki principle: all users edit the same record for an individual.

+There is a demo [running on Heroku](https://geneus.herokuapp.com/).
+Please feel free to explore.

 ## Status

 This project is in pre-alpha state, meaning you won't find a full set of features to work with.
 At this point you can: